MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 The ServiceNow connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 Indexed data appears in the search results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
 If a catalog item is not enabled with a user criteria, it will appear in search results of everyone in the organization.

-ServiceNow Catalog Graph Connector supports default user criteria permissions without advanced scripts.
+The connector supports default user criteria permissions without advanced scripts.
 When the connector encounters a user criteria with advanced script, all data using that user criteria will not appear in search results.

 If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Azure Active Directory (AAD) provisioned users or Non-AAD users.